 Rescue Cambodia is supported entirely by the generous donations of people who believe in what we are doing.

 location.
-The property is situated on a former banana plantation and there is lots of room for the kids to play.
+The property is situated on a former banana plantation, and there is lots of room for the kids to play.
 As in the two other centres, there are ten boys or girls in each house.
-They are well cared for by our Cambodian staff.
-The government school is right next door just a short walk away.
+They are well cared for by our amazing Cambodian staff.
+Two government school are right next door just a short walk away.

 HOUSE OF NEW DREAMS

 At Rescue, we place a high value on education.
-All the children are encouraged to stay in school.
-And when they finish high school and walk out the gates of our Rescue centres we don’t just say goodbye and good luck.
-We do our best to launch them towards adulthood and independence by encouraging them to pursue higher education or some kind of vocational training.
-Our generous donors help make this possible!
-Since the universities and training schools are found in the larger cities, Rescue decided to build dorms where our young adults could live while they pursue their education.
-They are aptly called The House of New Dreams.
-We have two dorms in the capital city of Phnom Penh as well as one more in the city of Sisophan in the north.
-Rescue partners with a local church that runs a solid program for university students offering them structure and mentorship.
-We currently have over 60 of our Rescue alumni studying at university and living in our dorms.
-Many others have already graduated and gone on to find jobs in Cambodian society.
-We will continue to encourage our young people to study hard and to pursue their dreams.
+When the children finish high school, we encourage them to pursue their dreams with higher education or some kind of vocational training.
+Since the universities and training schools are found in the larger cities, Rescue built 3 dorms where our young adults could live while they pursue their studies.
+They are aptly called 'House of New Dreams'.
+We have two dorms in the capital city of Phnom Penh, as well as one more in the city of Sisophon in the north.
+Rescue partners with a local church that runs a solid program for students offering them structure and mentorship.
+Graduates go on to find jobs in Cambodian society, including some of them coming back to be on staff at Rescue.